janaboy74/brix/README.md

 # brix
-Code bricks for create application base easily
+Code bricks for faster application development.

 ## looprecord
 - I have originally developed this algorith for the Amiga(m68k assembly) for audio recording.
 It could record the last few seconds of samples, until the mouse button was pressed.
 I lost the code so I needed to rewrite it in c++.